Gradiant/witdom-core-broker/README.md

 $ npm start
 ```

 It will install all the needed dependencies and start the broker with the configuration inside the config directory.
-It is also posible to provided a custom config when starting the Broker using the following command:
+It is also posible to provide a custom config when starting the Broker using the following command:
 ```bash
 $ nmp start -- custom_config.js
 ```